sider/sider-docs/getting-started/setup.md

 ![Configure a repository](../.gitbook/assets/configure-a-repository.png)

-Select whether to you'd like to choose your project's stack and use Test Mode.
+Select whether you'd like to choose your project's stack and use Test Mode.

 ### Choose your stack